 By the way, according to me, one of the best resources according would be your Podcast named The Artist Entrepreneur, which is a great source to learn about all the skills that an artist must possess.
 Other than the podcast, how can the artists reach out to you?

 You can visit my website The Artist Entrepreneur where we have a library of free resources to help artists start an art business.
 You can listen to the Podcast The Artist Entrepreneur where we release a new episode every week.
 You can also connect on social media platforms on Instagram.

 What would be your message for all the emerging artists out there?

 Never give up, trust the process as it will take longer and test your patience as well.
-Some days you’ll be quite discouraged, but the artists who succeed are the ones who always have confidence, are resilient, who meet other artists and entrepreneurs and build a network.
-In this long run, you must have a strong support system because this is a marathon and not a sprint.
+Some days you’ll be quite discouraged, but the artists who succeed are the ones who always have confidence, are resilient, meet other artists and entrepreneurs and build a network.
+In the long run, you must have a strong support system because this is a marathon and not a sprint.
 So be prepared in all aspects.

 That was a short blueprint for all the artists on how to start an art business and scale up their art career to a full-time art profession.